-Programs offering a masters degree in English education equip new and experienced teachers with the skills and subject-area expertise to improve student literacy through literature and writing.
+Programs offering a Masters in Teaching English equip new and experienced teachers with the skills and subject-area expertise to improve student literacy through literature and writing.
 The majority of these programs are likely to focus on secondary education.
 However, middle grades language arts programs may also be offered by many schools.
 While many different types of programs may be available, these can generally be broken down into a few categories:

 Which of the above types of programs you choose may impact the prerequisites of that program, as well as the content and approach.